cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromMachineImage.java.md

 - *Type:* java.lang.String

+The networking tier used for configuring this instance.
+One of PREMIUM or STANDARD.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_compute_instance_from_machine_image#network_tier GoogleComputeInstanceFromMachineImage#network_tier}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_instance_from_machine_image#network_tier GoogleComputeInstanceFromMachineImage#network_tier}

 ---